A look at Brooklyn, then and now.

 The streets and avenues nearest the yard became home to more and more industry.
 Factory and warehouse buildings soon supplanted whatever homes were closest to the bay.
 After the Civil War, many of the businesses were related to the grocery and food industry, with bakeries, wholesale grocery warehouses, cold storage facilities, packaging factories and other food related businesses predominating.
 It didn’t hurt that the sugar refineries of Williamsburg were right next door, either.
 The tantalizing smells of candy, sweets and baked goods wafted through the air, along with the less pleasant smells of the area.

-The sugar refineries were not the only reason for this location to flourish for the food industries.
+The sugar refineries weren’t the only reason for the area’s food-related flourishing.
 It was very convenient for transportation.
-The streets were wide here.
+The streets were wide.
 Ferries could transport goods across the East River to Manhattan, and after 1883, the Brooklyn Bridge made surface transport easier as well.
 In 1888, the Myrtle Avenue El was completed, making the area an easy commute for workers.
 They could also take advantage of the many trolley lines that led to the Navy Yard.

 There was also a lot of extortion, kickbacks and shakedowns.
-Some of it was from organized crime, some from street toughs, and some from those who actually ran the market, at one point.
+Some of it was from organized crime, some from street toughs, and some from those who actually ran the market.
 The Brooklyn Eagle chronicled stories of farmers who wanted to organize and band together to fight the extortion, but frequent “accidents” soon put an end to that.
 It was hard enough farming and getting your produce to market every day.